wojciechmadry/Kulki/readme.md

 First you need change CMakeLists.

-(Only in WINDOWS)
-If you want hide console after you build this project uncomment `WIN32`
+If you want hide console after you build this project uncomment `WIN32` - Windows only

-Set path to header files SFML:

-`set(INCLUDE /home/wojtek/SFML-2.5.1/include/)` to sfml headers.

-Now set path to all static SFML library:
+Set path to SFML folder:

-`set(LIB /home/wojtek/SFML-2.5.1/lib/)` to sfml lib.
+`set(SFML_PATH /home/wojtek/Pulpit/GIT/SFML-2.5.1/)`
 #BUILD

 Open console in folder `Build` and